-Cancellations made no less than fourteen (14) calendar days prior to the scheduled date of administration are eligible for a refund.
+Cancellations must be made at least fourteen (14) calendar days prior to the scheduled examination date to be eligible for a refund:

-- Thirty (30) calendar days prior full refund - Fourteen (14) calendar days prior partial refund (half the applicable amount)
+- Thirty (30) calendar days prior: full refund. - Fourteen (14) calendar days prior: partial refund (50% of the applicable fee). - Less than fourteen (14) calendar days: no refund.

-To request a refund, email examinations@cnpbc.bc.ca for additional information and instructions.
+To request a refund, email applications@cchpbc.ca for additional information and instructions.